tuwiendsg/EPICS/depic/README.md

 4. The [generated eDaaS artifact](http://128.130.172.214:8080/DepicTooling/edaasproject/edaas1.zip) is deployed manually.
 The primitive actions, control processes and monitoring processes are deployed via the [COMOT connector](https://github.com/tuwiendsg/EPICS/blob/master/depic/depic-tooling/src/main/java/at/ac/tuwien/dsg/depic/depictool/connector/ComotConnector.java)

-5. The [ElasticDaaSClient](https://github.com/tuwiendsg/EPICS/tree/master/depic/examples/utils/ElasticDaaSClient) is used to simulate a number of users to request the eDaaS.
-User can configure the IP of the eDaaS in the [DaaSClient](https://github.com/tuwiendsg/EPICS/blob/master/depic/examples/utils/ElasticDaaSClient/src/main/java/at/ac/tuwien/dsg/elasticdaasclient/demo/DaaSClient.java), then run [the example of calling REST is here](https://github.com/tuwiendsg/EPICS/blob/master/depic/examples/utils/ElasticDaaSClient/src/main/java/at/ac/tuwien/dsg/elasticdaasclient/demo/RestClientEDaaS.java)

 #### Step 2: Provide elastic data asset

 1. The eDaaS is now running.
 When receiving a request from a customer, the eDaaS calls the "DataAssetRequestHandler.java" (see in project.zip).
 It activate the [DataElasticityMonitor](https://github.com/tuwiendsg/EPICS/blob/aa2521dfc706861752b11cf48ee3563e63452a9b/depic/orchestrator/src/main/java/at/ac/tuwien/dsg/orchestrator/dataelasticitycontroller/DataElasticityMonitor.java)